August 8- 15, 2015

-In order to apply fall financial aid toward these fees, the student must provide the Education Abroad office with a copy of their financial aid award letter reflecting that the student has enough fall aid to cover both their tuition costs of all courses taken in the fall term and the program fee.
-The student must also provide the Education Abroad staff at CISP with their fall course schedule.
-All of these documents must be submitted to the Education Abroad section of the Center for International Services and Programs by the payment deadline.
+In order to apply Fall financial aid toward the fees, the student must provide the CISP with a copy of their financial aid award for 2015-16 reflecting that the student has enough Fall aid to cover both their tuition costs of all courses taken in the Fall term and the program fee.
+This printout must be submitted to the Center for International Services and Programs by the payment deadline.

 There are two scholarships available to students on this short term program.
 Eligible students can apply for the CISP Education Abroad Scholarship (click on the link to go to the eligibility requirements for the scholarship as well as to downloan the application forms).
-Additionally, the Northeast Ohio Chapter of the Institute of Internal Auditors has generously donated $200 in scholarship to the first 15 eligible applicants admitted to the program.
+Additionally, the Northeast Ohio Chapter of the Institute of Internal Auditors may donate scholarship money.
+Contact the program director for details.

 If you are not a United States citizen (even if you are a Permanent Resident), you may need a visa to enter the Czech Republic and Austria.
-If you have any questions regarding visas, contact the Education Abroad section of the Center for International Services and Programs.
+If you have any questions regarding visas, contact the Center for International Services and Programs.
 The staff will assist you in making any visa applications necessary.

 Dr. Heidi Meier C.P.A